Steve Nash Rookie Cards

 The cards themselves were identical to the American version in every way.
 However, Series 2 cards have different numbering.
 Steve Nash in the European set is card number 269!

-The card back offers everything it should have but lacks in eye appeal.
+The card back offers everything it should have but lacks eye appeal.
 Perhaps leaving half the card back in all-white gives it a generic look.
 No parallels in this one either.

 The Metal brand premiered the previous season, it was a hit within the hobby and it didn’t fail to deliver with this set either.